Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

         - the way data are stored in Spark during computation, and understanding them is crucial to writing programs in Spark:
             ||What?|
             |---|---|
-            |Resilient|data are stored redundantly, hence a failing node would not affect their integrity
+            |Resilient|data partitions can be reconstructed from previous operations, hence a failing node would not affect their integrity
             |Distributed|data are split into chunks, and these chunks are sent to different nodes
             |Dataset|a dataset is just a collection of objects, hence very generic
     - Properties of RDDs